SaeidSabz/todo-mvp/docs/02-Architecture-Overview.md

 - Key patterns and design decisions
 - How this MVP can grow into a more production-ready system

-Implementation-level details (e.g., exact class names, components, or code) are intentionally omitted or kept abstract.
+Implementation-level details are intentionally kept high-level, but this document is aligned with the current codebase structure.

 ---